Animal Therapy for the Mind, Body & Soul

 We’ve all felt the emotional effects of having a beloved pet in our lives - from your dog waiting for you at the door when you get home, to your bird who wakes you up every morning with a friendly chirp, animals just have a way of making us feel better.

 There are also some serious physical effects that we’re feeling from our little critters without even being aware of them.
-They can improve our mental health, lower our blood pressure and help us with depression, among other things - turns out having a pet in our lives is beneficial in more ways than one.
+They can improve our mental health, lower our blood pressure and help us with depression, among other things - it turns out to have a pet in our lives is beneficial in more ways than one.

 The Physical Benefits of Therapy Animals